Statement of Financial Responsibility

 E-check: Electronic check payment may be made for the amount due online at CardinalPay.
 There is no processing fee associated with electronic check payments.
 A student whose electronic check is returned from the bank unpaid may be required to pay with certified funds in the future and may be required to pre-pay anticipated tuition and fees before being allowed to enroll in courses.

-American Express, MasterCard and Discover: Credit card payments may only be made through CardinalPay.
+American Express, MasterCard, Visa, and Discover: Credit card payments may only be made through CardinalPay.
 Payment will be accepted on the student's account up to the credit limit of the cardholder and may not exceed the amount due.
 A 2.75% convenience fee will apply to the amount of the payment.

 The University will pursue any and all collection efforts and practices including referring the account to collection agencies and/or attorneys and reporting to credit bureaus.
 The student is responsible for all additional collection charges associated with the collection of the debt including but not limited to: collection agency fees, reasonable attorney’s fees, court costs and all other charges allowed by law.
 These costs may add over 33 1/3% to the balance due.
 Once an account has been referred to a collections agency, the additional collections fee cannot be removed from the account and the student must make all payment arrangements with the collections agency.